-*Equine Therapy is available as an add-on activity at All Points North Lodge.
+*Equine Therapy will be an add-on activity at All Points North Lodge.
+It is not available during COVID-19.

 Equine therapy has become a highly successful treatment modality for many disabilities and illnesses but has become extremely useful in treating clients with substance abuse issues.